neowisard/ha_whisper.cpp_stt/README.md

 ### Configuration:

 Remarks:
-- Add your own API key
+- Add your own server_url
 - language MUST be set AND has to be ISO-639-1 format
 - There will be an error in the home assistant logs, that configuring stt is not allowed in configuration.yaml - you can ignore this